aredn/documentation/arednHow-toGuides/vm-install.rst

   All traffic utilizes VLANs as described in the *Advanced Options* section of the **Node Admin** documentation.
 This requires your virtual interface to be VLAN aware or to be set as a passthrough interface.

 Multi-port mode
   Ports can be assigned as needed to be LAN, DtD or WAN links.
 If your virtual interface is VLAN aware, you can tag VLANs; otherwise the interface should be untagged, which is the recommended setting.
-In this mode the following ports are automatically assigned:
+In this mode the following ports may be assigned:

   - First interface: WAN
   - Second interface: DtD